oparkins/oparkins.github.io/_posts/2019-11-22-OpenVAS-Master-Slave.md

 openvasmd --create-user=admin
 ```

 Save the password that is displayed.
-Go to `<your host>:9392` in your browser
+Go to `https://<your host>:9392` in your browser
 and sign into the service:

 ![OpenVAS Sign in]({{ site.url }}/assets/posts/2019/11/22/openvas_signin.png){:width="700px"}